 This calling convention raises the problem of argument aliasing, where two arguments point to the same underlying object.
 The compiler should detect and flag as a warning if multiple out or inout arguments refer to the same underlying storage.

-When used as arguments, extern objects can only be passed as directionless parameters (see for example the packet argument in the simple switch example).
+When used as arguments, extern objects can only be passed as directionless parameters (see for example the packet argument in the very simple switch example).

 Paths

-A path prefix is a sequence of namespaces separated by dots.
+A path prefix is a sequence of namespaces separated by dots and ending with a dot.
 A leading dot indicates an absolute path.

 pathPrefix